Main Street Station

 You do have a couple of restaurants choices including the lively and inexpensive Triple 7 Brew Pub and the Garden Court Buffet, one of my personal favorites in the entire city.
 However, for non-gambling entertainment you’re going to have to go elsewhere.
 Luckily, the Fremont Street Experience with all its restaurants, casinos, and shows is only a block away.

-Prices are another attractive feature The Main Street Station with standard rates starting around $50 although as with everything in Vegas the prices vary wildly – sometimes a little lower and sometimes a lot higher.
+Prices are another attractive feature The Main Street Station with standard rates starting around $50 (before the $21.46 including tax per night resort fee) although as with everything in Vegas the prices vary wildly – sometimes a little lower and sometimes a lot higher.

 Main Street Station is one of the hidden gems of Downtown Las Vegas.